 General Lighthouse Authority

 Our work as a General Lighthouse Authority is financed separately, from Light Dues levied on commercial vessels calling at ports in the British Isles, based on the net registered tonnage of the vessel.
 Light Dues are paid into the General Lighthouse Fund under the stewardship of the Department for Transport.
-The fund finances the work of Trinity House, the Northern Lighthouse Board (Scotland and the Isle of Man) and the Commissioners of Irish Lights (Ireland).
+The fund finances the work of Trinity House and the Northern Lighthouse Board (Scotland and the Isle of Man).

 From 1 May 2017 Light Dues are charged at 37.5 pence per net registered tonne, subject to a maximum charge of £15,000 per voyage.
 Vessels are charged for a maximum of nine voyages per annum.
 Tugs and fishing vessels are liable for annual payments based on the registered length of the vessel.